Piata Rosa Luxemburg

 Piata Rosa Luxemburg, stickers, Periferic 8 Biennal, Art as Gift, 2008

-We continued this project by making a sculpture documenting a demolished monument.
-We asked a student in architecture (Alexandru Camil Isan, University of Architecture Bucharest) to construct a model of the demolished memorial of Rosa Luxemburg and Karl Liebknecht by Ludwig Mies van der Rohe in Berlin.
+We continued this project by creating a sculpture that documents a demolished monument.
+We invited an architecture student, Alexandru Camil Isan (University of Architecture, Bucharest), to construct a model of the memorial to Rosa Luxemburg and Karl Liebknecht, designed by Ludwig Mies van der Rohe in Berlin and later destroyed by the nazis in 1935.
+Using photographs found online, Camil had to reconstruct the lost parts of the monument, reinventing what was missing based on the limited information available.

 Rosa Luxemburg Demolished Memorial, architecture model, 2009